mladjo97/ebook/README.md

 ## Search

-Search uses Boolean *AND* Query for all given query options.
+Search uses Boolean **AND** Query for all given query options.
-If your search is based on multiple fields, it will only result in a single e-book result.
+If your search is based on multiple fields, it will only result in a single matching e-book result.

 ### Search functions:
 - Match search: